Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-A carpenter falls under the classification of Specialty Contractor and requires a state license to work in Alaska.
-The license is issued by the Department of Commerce, Community and Economic Development.
+A carpenter falls under the Specialty Contractor classification and requires a state license to work in Alaska.
+The Department of Commerce, Community and Economic Development issues the license.

 If you only perform work worth under $10,000 you will still need a General Contractor – Handyman license.